CmdOptDefeat/fe25/README.md

 ## Raspbian Setup

-We are using Raspbian Bookworm.
-Run the following commands in the terminal
+We are using Raspbian Bookworm on the Raspberry Pi (latest at the time of this project) Run the following commands in the terminal
-- $`sudo chmod 0700 /run/user/1000`
+- $`sudo chmod 0770 /run/user/1000`
 - $`sudo apt install software-properties-common`
 - $`sudo apt install python3-launchpadlib`
 - $`sudo apt install code`